Skywola/anim/README.md

    with the option "With envelope weights".
 If it does not show (Blender bug) , re-select the mesh and then the bones and try again.
 Once you get it click on it, and  the character will be skinned to the bone set.
+  IMPORTANT: USE ENVELOPE WEIGHTS FOR THE BIPED, BUT USE AUTOMATIC WEIGHTS FOR THE BIRD . . . .
+I am still experimenting weights, I would like to be able to use the same settings for both, but so far I have not reached that point.
 7. Click "Activate Biped Panel".
 8. Select the play button and  make  any adjustments you  want, like clicking the "Drop Arms" button!